Halsu/halsu-plugins-for-streaming/README.md

 ## Technical Notes

-**Blur Algorithm**: Uses circular kernel sampling with gamma-correct blending.
-Higher gamma values compress midtones before averaging, allowing highlights to dominate the result (bokeh balls).
-Lower gamma values in Glow mode create uneven falloff similar to Gaussian blur.

-**Chromatic Aberration**: All-outward scaling approach (red=1.0, green=1.0+x, blue=1.0+2x) eliminates edge artifacts without pre-zoom.
-Quality parameter directly controls number of gradient samples per channel for smooth radial blur at high settings.

-**Vignette Color Modes**: Aspect-ratio corrected circular vignette.
-Gamma blend mode applies pow(rgb, 4.0) to create natural falloff that darkens while preserving highlight detail, mimicking physical lens vignetting.

-**Vignette Depth-of-Field**: Modulate Blur modes calculate a radial distance mask and use it to interpolate blur strength from minimal (at focal plane) to maximum (at full vignette).
-This creates realistic depth-of-field effects without requiring a separate depth map layer.
-Edge mode simulates tilt-shift photography; Center mode simulates soft focus filters.

-**Performance**: Blur effects at Strength>80 + Quality>80 may cause significant GPU load.
-Chromatic Aberration at Quality=100 generates 300 texture samples per pixel (100 samples × 3 channels).
+**Performance**: Blur effects at Strength > 80 + Quality > 80 may cause significant GPU load.
+Chromatic Aberration at Quality = 100 generates 300 texture samples per pixel (100 samples × 3 channels).
 Modulate Blur modes add minimal overhead as the mask calculation is simple.
 Start with moderate settings and increase as needed.

 ---